 Well, what the hell happened?
 When did we stop with the daily routines and start winging our days?
-We rely on sticky notes or our iphone Notes to get things done…*groceries *do a load of laundry *pick up girls from school…YES…I do leave myself notes not to forget them and I set an alarm on my phone.
-I can remember the craziest things from my childhood but cannot remember to take the clothes out of the washer and put them in the drier…which means it goes on the sticky note tomorrow cause they smell so bad!!!
+We rely on sticky notes or our iPhone Notes to get things done…*groceries *do a load of laundry *pick up girls from school…YES…I do leave myself notes not to forget them and I set an alarm on my phone.
+I can remember the craziest things from my childhood but cannot remember to take the clothes out of the washer and put them in the drier…which means it goes on the sticky note tomorrow.

 Whatever you do every morning is your routine.
 These are all actions that happen over and over again, a rhythm in your daily life.